Privacy Policy

 Our prospective customers

-You might communicate the data to us over email, Slack or phone calls.
+You might communicate other personal data to us over email, Slack or phone calls.
 You may also input it into our customer contract or other legal agreement.

 Our existing customers